YPares/porcupine/docs/index.md

 ## Logging

-`porcupine` uses `katip` to do logging.
+Porcupine uses `katip` to do logging.
 It's quite a versatile tool, and we benefit from it.
 By default, logging uses a custom readable format.
 You can switch to more standard formats using: